ccswbs/UoGd7-Training/ens/ens_getting_started.md

 All ENS content can be viewed by selecting the `Find Content` (1) shortcut located in the Administration Menu shortcut bar, or by selecting `Content` in the Administration Bar itself.

-Once selected, you will be brought to a page with the content listed in a table (2).
+Once selected, you will be brought to a page with the content listed in a table.

 ![Website Content Listings](img/ug-ens_edit-content.png)